-In whatever format you prefer: one-on-one mentoring, staff training, through an audit, through my free how-to e-newsletter, through a workshop, through a book, through a DVD.
+In whatever format you prefer: one-on-one mentoring, staff training, through an audit, through my free how-to e-newsletter, through a conference workshop (that's Bratislava 2013 in the photo), through a book, through a DVD.

 I know how to turn donor-centricity into more money for your nonprofit.